fourieraudio/docs/manual/getting-started.md

 If you haven’t already, download Dante Controller [here](https://my.audinate.com/support/downloads/dante-controller) and install it onto your personal computer.

-Launch Dante Controller, your **transform**.engine and audio console will magically appear!
+Launch Dante Controller.
+Your **transform**.engine and audio console will magically appear!

 ![Dante controller- Device Info](@site/static/img/dante-network-examples/Dante-controller-devices.png)

-Patch all 64 transmits (_fancy networing term for outputs_) from one device to the other device’s receives (_similarly fancy networking term for inputs_), and vice versa.
+Patch all 64 transmit channels (_fancy networking term for outputs_) from one device to the other device’s receive channels (_similarly fancy networking term for inputs_), and vice versa.

 ![Dante controller- DiGiCo DMI-Dante](@site/static/img/dante-network-examples/dante-controller-dmi-view.png)